trevorgokey/besmarts/besmarts-core/python/examples/README.md

 Bond union (bond_union.py)
 --------------------------
-Example of combining the bond SMARTS of propane into a single SMARTS.
+Example of combining the bonds of propane into a single SMARTS.

 Initializing FF parameters (init_bonds_angles.py)
 -------------------------------------------------